Daghis/ideal-spoon/README.md

 # Number Button Game

-This is a simple web game where players press numbered buttons in order.
+This is a simple web game where players press all numbered buttons.
+Order does not matter.
 It is implemented with Python using [Flask](https://flask.palletsprojects.com/).

 ## How to Run